 - Tier 3 is comprised of senior technical staff who deal with complex issues, as well as strategy and reporting.

-Because the tiers vary so much, it’s imperative for help desk interview questions to address the abilities required for each different role.
-At the same time, you also need to consider factors like the products and services your new analysts will support, whether they’ll be fielding in-house or customer queries and whether they’ll offer assistance via phone, instant messaging or in person.
+It’s imperative for help desk interview questions to address the abilities required for each different role because the tiers vary so much.
+At the same time, you also need to consider factors like the products and services your new analysts will support, whether they’ll be fielding internal or customer queries and how they’ll offer assistance (via phone, screen sharing or instant messaging, for example).

-Regardless of the tier, stellar communication is the most important skill needed in this role.
+Regardless of the tier, stellar communication is the most important skill needed in help desk roles.

 1. Tell me about yourself.

-One excellent way to gauge communication skills is to give candidates an open-ended question and listen to them talk.
+One excellent way to gauge communication skills is to give help desk job candidates an open-ended question and listen to them talk.
 Pay attention to clarity, focus, the kind of language used and whether applicants make an effort to ensure you’re engaged in the conversation.

 2. How would you describe a solution to someone with no technical ability?